Egg Fried Rice – Chinese Takeaway Style

 Add the perfect side to your next fakeaway night with this Chinese takeaway style egg fried rice recipe.

-In a small bowl, add the egg and white pepper.
-Mix briefly.
-Heat a wok or large frying pan over a medium-high heat.
-Add the vegetable oil, then add the prepared whisked egg mixture.
-Stir-fry the egg for 20 seconds until it’s scrambled and almost cooked through.
-Add a little more oil to the pan if needed.
-Add the prepared rice and dark soy sauce and mix well.
+• Heat a wok or large frying pan over a medium-high heat.
+Add 1 tablespoon sunflower oil, then 1 egg, whisked.
+Stir-fry the egg for 20 seconds until it's scrambled and almost cooked through.
+Add 1 portion cooked and cooled rice and mix well.
 Stir-fry for 2-3 minutes until the rice is piping hot.
-Season with sea salt and MSG and mix well once more.
+Season with 1/4 teaspoon sea salt, 1/4 teaspoon MSG and 1/8 teaspoon white pepper and mix well once more.
+Add 1 teaspoon dark soy sauce and dash light soy sauce and stir-fry for another 1 minute, mixing throughly until the rice is evenly coloured.

 • Add a touch more dark soy sauce to add deeper colour to the rice.